-EPS accepts complaints regarding KRI Certified Kundalini Yoga Teachers, KRI Teacher Trainers, and participants in KRI Level One Teacher Training (collectively referred to as Teachers) and Sikh Dharma International Ministers of Sikh Dharma (SDI Ministers).
+To outline EPS procedures for the receipt, preliminary review, investigation, and adjudication of Complaints regarding Kundalini Research Institute (KRI) Certified Kundalini Yoga Teachers, KRI Teacher Trainers, participants in KRI Level One Teacher Training, and Sikh Dharma International (SDI) Ministers.

 When EPS receives such a complaint via its Complaint Hotline (1-888-805-4888 – USA/Canada) or Complaint Webform the following procedures for the receipt, preliminary review, investigation, and adjudication of take place:

 Adjudication – The process of making formal decisions regarding the truthfulness of the allegations in a Complaint and any consequences or discipline for the Respondent.

 Complaint – A complaint or concern submitted to EPS via its Webform or Complaint Hotline.

 Counter Complaint – A complaint submitted by a Respondent against a Reporter, after the Respondent has been notified of, or in response to, the original Complaint, typically about the same alleged incidents and general factual allegations.